 The current context of confinement continues to accentuate the gaps between the public of culture and those who are distant from it, in particular by widening the digital divide and increasing the isolation of certain populations.
-For the first time, the whole team, as well as the collaborators and artists, have mobilized to make an online session.
+For the first time, the whole team, as well as the collaborators and artists, have mobilised to make an online session.

 Although mediation is a discipline of contact and transmission, during two weeks of collaboration, the participating artists committed themselves to push the limits of the field in an attempt to explore many questions such as: how to continue to make participatory living art through the digital medium?
 How can we continue to transmit emotions to an audience with little access to culture, and even less so in the context of confinement?